 I want to talk to you about student-centered math stations in the classroom and especially focus on how to make this possible when you have a short window of teaching time.
 Believe it or not, it is possible to implement it into your daily routine and create ways for teaching student-centered math.

 (This post may contain affiliate links that won’t change your price but will share some commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 There is a lot of thought about whether or not you can really create an environment conducive to student-centered math when you have such a short period of time each day.
 The fear is always that you will spend too much time trying to get the students organized and not enough learning will take place in order to fulfill the requirements of the curriculum.
 This simply is not the case.
 Here is a look at what I do in my classroom room Monday-Thursday; our Friday is enrichment or intervention day.

-    A Schedule for Student-Centered Math
+A Schedule for Teaching Student-Centered Math

-    Before stations can be established, students are placed in one of three groups; high, middles, or lowers (they do not which group is which only the teacher should know).
+Before stations can be established, students are placed in one of three groups; high, middles, or lowers (they do not which group in which only the teacher should know).
 This year I am fortunate to have a small number of students so I only have three groups per class.
 But, in years past I have had at least 30 plus students and these rotations still work.
 It is simply a matter of planning out what you have and making sure your students are where they will have the most success.

 I use MATH KATS to name our stations and to tell the students what they are working on for each station.
 This is just a fun spin I put on our school mascot, the “Bearkats”, and my kiddos enjoy knowing that when it is MATH KATS time, that we will be moving around our rotations.
-This was an easy way to get them excited to buy-in to student-centered math.
+This was an easy way to get them excited to buy in to student-centered math.